jeanc18rlos/dental-vip-cms/src/pages/en/specialties/general-dentistry.md

         of the person.</p>\n"
     - question: " When is a night splint indicated?"
-      answer: "<p>The dental, discharge, stabilization or deprogramming splint is a transparent, hard, custom-made acrylic resin device that is placed on the upper or lower arch <em>(depending on the characteristics of the case)</em>
+      answer: "<p>The dental, discharge, stabilization or deprogramming splint is a transparent, hard and custom-made acrylic resin device that is placed on the upper or lower arch <em>(depending on the characteristics of the case)</em>
         of the patient, and which is used for palliative treatment of Bruxism and to reduce muscle hyperactivity associated with occlusal, functional and inflammatory disorders of the temporomandibular joint <em>(TMJ)</em>.
 We also indicate